 Kingman Farm, Madbury

-Kingman Farm is a property of the University of New Hampshire in Durham.
-It's fun place to ride.
+Kingman Farm as we know it comprises Madbury town, Private and University of New Hampshire property.
+It's a fun place to ride.
 In its 335 acres there are enough easy doubletracks and woods roads to keep a beginner happy, while at the same time there are a few hills and some really fun singletracks to keep more advanced riders huffing and puffing.
+Go for a warm up lap and take in the sights of the working farm.
+Then give it your best shot up the winding climb up hicks hill.
 There are many more difficult places to ride than Kingman Farm, but few that are more fun.
+It's a small trail network but it can be fun to run multiple loops in different directions.

 The University of New Hampshire Mountain Bike Team trains here.
 And someone, maybe them, has done a lot of trail work.
 One of the many hilly singletracks that you'll encounter has been bermed, shelved and switchbacked in a highly professional manner to prevent water from eroding the trail.